ValueRaider/yfinance-cache/README.md

 # yfinance-cache
 Persistent caching wrapper for `yfinance` module.
-Intelligent caching, not dumb caching of web requests - this means only updating cache if (i) missing and (ii) new data expected.
+Intelligent caching, not dumb caching of web requests - only update cache if missing and new data expected.

-Only price data fully implemented.
-Uses [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data available.
-'1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.
+Only price data caching fully implemented.
+Everything else is cached once but never updated (unless you delete their files).

 Persistent cache stored in your user cache folder:
 - Windows = C:/Users/\<USER\>/AppData/Local/py-yfinance-cache
 - Linux = /home/\<USER\>/.cache/py-yfinance-cache
 - MacOS = /Users/\<USER\>/Library/Caches/py-yfinance-cache

+### Price cache

+How is my price caching different to other market price caches?
+Simple - they don't adjust cached data for new stock splits or dividends.

+Uses [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data available.
+'1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.

 ## Interface
 Interaction almost identical to yfinance.
 Differences highlighted underneath code: